omarfaruqe/CSE3111/DesignPatternsAssignment.md

  - Does the request path violate any constraints?
  - What encoding does the client use to send the data?
  - Do we support the browser type of the client?

+The key to solving this problem in a flexible and unobtrusive manner is to have a simple mechanism for adding and removing processing components, in which each component completes a specific filtering action.

 ### Solution
 Creating pluggable filters to process common services in a standard manner without requiring changes to core request processing code.
 The filters intercept incoming request and outgoing responses, allowing preprocessing and postprocessing.
 We are able to add and remove these filters unobtrusively, without requiring changes to our existing code.